 Proceeds after the initial cost will go directly to the Monterey Park community in the form of a donation to MERCI, a 501(c)(3) organization.
 Established in 1955, MERCI’s mission is to support people with intellectual and developmental disabilities in maximizing their independence and in becoming productive, contributing members within the community.
 MERCI maintains two assisted living homes and a daytime service center here in Monterey Park.

 Patches may be purchased by contacting Sgt.
-Bob Hung or Ofcr.
-Sebastian Jimenez at the Monterey Park Police Department Community Relations Bureau, 320 W. Newmark Ave, Monterey Park, CA 91754, (626)307-1215.
+Danny Salazar or Ofcr.
+Sebastian Jimenez at the Monterey Park Police Department Community Engagement Bureau, 320 W. Newmark Ave, Monterey Park, CA 91754, (626)307-1215.